darenwelsh/EVANav/README.md

 See the [Phase 2 repo](https://github.com/xpaddict/nasa-path-finder).

 ### Forward work
+Reference [open issues](https://github.com/darenwelsh/EVANav/issues) for bugs and feature requests that might not be listed below.

 Here is a non-exhaustive list of remaining work:
 1. Verify basic functionality
 1. Update model to include all of ISS (data is provided in [0.2.0 release](https://github.com/darenwelsh/EVANav/releases/tag/0.2.0))